SaharFallah99/COVID-19-Vaccination-Stance-Detection-Dataset-Experiments/README.md

 ## 🎯 Research Objective and Approach

 The primary objective of this research is to detect users’ stances toward COVID-19 vaccination from short-text.
 Users are labeled as Pro-Vaccine, Anti-Vaccine, or Neutral.
 To achieve stance prediction, we fine-tune a variety of pre-trained models, including both open-source and proprietary models, and investigate prompt-based and zero-shot learning for large language models (LLMs).
-Furthermore, we examine the efficacy of hybrid architectures that combine autoregressive models with convolutional neural networks (ConvNets) to extract user-level features from social network content.
 To achieve this, we utilize the following models:

 ### Masked Language Models (MLMs):